mhd-zinnn/TryLocal/README.md

 ---

 ## Screenshots
-Screenshots of the developing website are attached below.
+Screenshots of the developing website is attached along with other files.